qcri-social/AIDR/Logging-Protocol.md

-For uniform logging of messages across AIDR modules we will be using the Apache log4j logger:
+For uniform logging of messages in AIDR modules we will be using the Apache log4j logger:

 ## To enable logging for your module